krakjoe/ilimit/README.md

 ilimit
 ======

-`ilimit` provides a method to execute a call while imposing limits on the CPU time and memory that the call may consume.
+`ilimit` provides a method to execute a call while imposing limits on the time and memory that the call may consume.

 Requirements
 ============